ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/_assignments-drafts/pa4.md

 length, base cases, and comparisons, as a few examples.

 ### What to do about `null`?
+You can **Assume** that:
-**Assume** that there are **no `null`** items in the arrays, that sorts won't put `null` items in the arrays, and that the variables holding lists of items won't contain `null`.
+- There are **no `null`** items in the arrays.
+- That sorts won't put `null` items in the arrays.
+- That the variables holding lists of items won't contain `null`.
 There are plenty of interesting behaviors to consider without it!

 **Don't** have your implementation of `findCounterExample` take more than a few seconds per sorting implementation.
 You don't need to create million-element